furyzenblade/first-game/README.md

 # first-game
-First simple game made in Unity.
+First simple game made in Unity, for learning purposes.